jjaguila/MATH4581-Project/README.md

 **Name**: Juan Aguilar

-**Date**: April 24, 2023

 For this project, the aim is to determine how different attributes can correlate with life expectancy in different countries.
 I aim to determine which of the many health factors has the highest correlation with life expectancy.
 After obtaining the three (3) factors with the highest correlation, I will perform linear regression, and determine if the line of best fit is statistically significant.
-Afterwards, I will determine the confidence interval.

 ## Steps
 First, I imported the dataset aquired from Kaggle.com.
 The dataset contains life expectancy values from the WHO along with othetr factors that may influence a country's life expectancy.